redacademy/cnh-fall-2018/README.md

 <img src="/themes/cnh/assets/images/README_Screenshots/cnh_mobile.png" alt="a picture of the front page for mobile" width="400px" height="662px">

 This theme was built for the Collingwood Neighbourhood House Wordpress website.
 It was built as a part of the Community Partners initiative during our Web Development program at RED Academy.
+It includes a mobile, tablet, and desktop version.

 ## Technologies Used